spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 LGPL-2.1-only OR MIT OR BSD-3-Clause
 ```

+The special identifiers "NONE" or "NOASSERTION" cannot be used with the OR operator.

 It is allowed to use the operator in lower case form `or`.

 ### Conjunctive "AND" operator

-If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression, where both the left and right operands are a valid license expression values.
+If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression, where both the left and right operands are valid license expression values.

 For example, when one is required to comply with both the LGPL-2.1-only and MIT licenses, a valid expression would be: